 |Sidedress 6-8 Weeks after Planting||30||0||0||0||0||0||0||0||0|

-Grow the transplants at 70°F to 75°F day and 60°F to 65°F night temperature.
-Night temperatures in the greenhouse below 60°F will likely result in rough fruit (catfacing) on the first few clusters.
+Grow transplants at 70-75ºF day and 60-65ºF night temperatures.
+Night temperatures in the greenhouse that fall below 60°F may result in irregular fruit (catfacing) on the first few clusters.
 Five to 8 weeks from seed are required to produce field-ready transplants, depending on the temperature at which the plants are grown and the size desired.
-Do not start the plants too early; otherwise they have to be over-hardened or held too long before planting.
-Harden only slightly, by reducing water and nutrients, and/or by transferring to a cold frame.
-Do not reduce temperature below 60°F. Small plants that have been slightly hardened, or not hardened at all, will outperform larger, over-hardened plants.
+Avoid the temptation to start the plants too early; holding them for too long will reduce yield.
+Harden only slightly, by reducing water and nutrients, and ambient temperature, if possible but not below 60º F. Small plants that have been slightly hardened, or not hardened at all, will outperform larger, over-hardened plants.

 Transplants should be given a complete nutrient solution supplemented with trace elements (the latter especially if artificial mixes are used) at weekly intervals.
 Alternatively, they can be fed whenever they are watered with a dilute nutrient solution.
 The advantage to the latter system is that the fertilizer is supplied more in relation to the plant's needs: more on bright, warm days; less on cool, cloudy days.
 In either case, follow directions on the fertilizer label for amounts to feed.
 Use a soluble fertilizer and be careful of salt buildup.
 It is advisable to use a fertilizer in which most of the nitrogen is in the nitrate form rather than ammonium or urea.

-Many growers are using black plastic mulch, which has several benefits.
-It warms the soil, conserves water, permits use of less nitrogen fertilizer because leaching is reduced, and facilitates weed control.
+Many growers use black plastic mulch, which has several benefits.
+It warms the soil, promotes early production, conserves water, permits use of less nitrogen fertilizer because leaching is reduced, and facilitates weed control.
 Plastic mulch also keeps most of the fruit off the soil.
 The disadvantages of plastic mulch are removing the plastic in the fall and disposing of it.
-A big advantage for ground tomatoes is keeping most of the fruit off the soil.
-Plastic should be laid tight over the beds to conduct heat to the soil more efficiently and to avoid depressions where puddles can form.
+Plastic should be laid tightly over the beds to conduct heat to the soil more efficiently and to avoid depressions where puddles can form.
 Many growers use plastic mulch in conjunction with raised beds.
 This warms the soil more quickly.
 Prior to laying plastic mulch, soil moisture should be at or near field capacity.
-Trickle irrigation (see Trickle or Drip Irrigation), with a fertilizer injector, can be profitably used with black plastic mulch.
-Providing a uniform moisture level should reduce or eliminate problems with blossom end rot and cracking.
-Hot caps or row covers are used by some growers for faster early season growth.
+Trickle irrigation, with a fertilizer injector, is a very efficient watering method used under black plastic mulch.
+Consistent soil moisture reduces or eliminate problems with blossom end rot and cracking.
+Row covers over wire hoops are used by some growers for faster early season growth.
 They do not provide significant frost protection, but they do speed growth.
 Ventilation is usually needed on warm, sunny days.
 Do not allow temperatures under covers to exceed 90°F. (See Plastic Mulch and Row Covers, and High Tunnels.)

 Ground Culture and Basket Weave

-The stems of fully determinate tomatoes stop growing after producing 1 to 3 flower clusters.
+The stems of fully determinate tomatoes stop growing after producing 1-3 flower clusters.
 For continued production, side shoots must be left on the plant.
 This results in a bushy, compact plant which is not suitable for staking or trellising.

-Determinate varieties can be grown on the ground without support, but most growers are using a system called stake and weave or basket weave.
-With this system, wooden stakes 4' to 5' long and 1" square, or similar lengths of rebar, are driven one foot into the ground between every other plant.
+Determinate varieties can be grown on the ground without support; vigorous determinate varieties are usually supported using a system called stake and weave or basket weave.
+With this system, wooden stakes 4'-5' long and 1" square, or similar lengths of rebar, are driven one foot into the ground between every other plant.
 Weather-resistant twine is then tied to the end stake and run down one side of the row, wrapping the twine around each stake.
 Most growers weave the twine back and forth between plants.
 The process is then repeated on the other side of the row.
-The stringing operation is repeated 3 to 4 times with the first being 8" to 10" above the ground when the plants are 12" to 15" tall.
-Subsequent stringings are made as the plants begin to fall over.
+The stringing operation is repeated 3-4 times with the first being 8-10" above the ground when the plants are 12-15" tall.
+Subsequent stringings are made just before the plants begin to fall over.
 There are many variations of this system.
 NOTE: birds cannot perch on the rebar, resulting in a cleaner crop at harvest than if using wooden stakes.

 Most growers remove all the bottom side shoots up to, but not including, the one below the first flower cluster.
 After this, no pruning is done.

 Plant spacing will vary according to cultivar and type of culture.
-Frequent roadways may be necessary to drive spray equipment between pairs of rows.
+Frequent roadways may be necessary to drive spray or harvest equipment between blocks of rows.

-Staked: Set plants 12" to 18" apart in rows when pruning to a single stem, 18" to 24" apart when pruning to 2 stems, and 5' between rows.
+Staked: 5' between rows, with 12-18" apart in rows when pruning to a single stem or 18-24" apart when pruning to 2 stems.

-Ground: For small-vined (determinate) varieties, 4' to 6' between rows, set plants 12" to 24" apart within the row and for large-vined (indeterminate) varieties, set plants 2' to 3' apart in the row and 5' to 7' between rows.
+Ground: For small-vined (determinate) varieties, leave 4-6' between rows, and set plants 12-24" apart within the row and for large-vined (vigorous determinate and indeterminate) varieties, set plants 2-3' apart in the row with 5-7' between rows.
 Remember that there will be significant losses due to fruit rots if indeterminate varieties are left unstaked.

 If there are no restrictions, tomatoes develop a deep root system.
 When irrigating tomatoes grown on black plastic, sufficient water must be applied so that lateral water movement can take place under the plastic to provide adequate moisture to the root system.
 Watering should be deep and spread out across the bed.
 This can be accomplished by running at least two lines of drip per bed.
-Once fruit begin to enlarge, tomatoes require at least 1" of water per week depending on temperature, wind and relative humidity.
-(See also Trickle or Drip Irrigation.)
+Once fruit begin to enlarge, tomatoes require at least one inch of water per week depending on temperature, wind and relative humidity.
+(See also Trickle or Drip Irrigation in the Irrigation section).

 Harvest and Storage

-Tomatoes are susceptible to chilling injury if stored at temperatures below 50°F for more than 24 hours.
+Tomatoes are susceptible to chilling injury if stored at temperatures below 50ºF for more than 24 hours.
 Continual exposure to these temperatures will prevent normal ripening even after temperatures are elevated.
-Store tomatoes at 55°F or above depending upon how long the tomatoes must be stored.
-The speed of color development will increase up to 75°F. Temperatures above 80°F will inhibit red color development.
-For best eating quality, ripening and color development should take place between 65º to 70°F. Late in the season when night temperatures routinely drop below 50°F, tomatoes should be harvested in the breaker stage and ripened at room temperature.
+Store tomatoes at 55ºF or above depending upon how long they must be stored.
+The speed of color development will increase up to 75ºF.
+Temperatures above 80ºF will inhibit red color development.
+For best eating quality, ripening and color development should take place between 65 and 70ºF.
+Late in the season when night temperatures routinely drop below 50ºF, tomatoes should be harvested in the breaker stage and ripened at room temperature.